 Most walking vacations in Dominica involve staying in several accommodations and taking either day walks from there, or walking from one lovely locally owned village inn to another along the WNT.
 With your bags being transferred for you by car.
 And because this is a Caribbean country that is very much switched on to sustainability, there is also an impressive range of eco aware places to stay en route.
 It’s a small island so they know how to source food locally, they also favour natural air conditioning with no shortage of sea breezes to flow through strategically built houses.
 Swimming tends to be in sea water pools, nearby waterfalls or – for something warmer – a dip in a volcanic hot spring.
 Accommodation hot water sources are often geothermal too.
 If it’s five star, cultureless resorts you are after, you are on the wrong island.
 Dominica does things the Dominican way, and it’s a green and gorgeous way.

-BEST TIME TO GO ON A WALKING HOLIDAY IN DOMINICA
+BEST TIME TO GO ON WALKING IN DOMINICA

 TEMPERATURE & RAINFALL